You can sync Salesforce data with Voucherify to build manager your audience, build customer segments and launch personalized promotions.

 - Select Mappings Summary tab.
 If you can see an empty board it means that the plugin doesn’t synchronise any data at this point.

 - As an example, we’ll configure the plugin in a way that it syncs Salesforce Contact entity into Voucherify Customer object:

 - Use the first auto-complete input to select Contact entity.

 - Select customers from the second input.

 - In the next step, you can define which fields should be synced to Voucherify.
-For security or SF limits reasons, you might want to keep the number of fields small enough to achieve your promotion goals.
+For security or Salesforce limits reasons, you might want to keep the number of fields small enough to achieve your promotion goals.

 - Add the next field with +.

 - Provide the following data: Mapping Type - Field (regular object’s field), Constant (what you type in the Salesforce Field input ends up as a string in the Voucherify Field), Tag (an array of strings with tags ends up in the Voucherify Field).